 - 1. All the normal riding gear and equipment you need for a weekend riding including fuel.
 Please no helmet cameras or tear-offs. - 2.
 Camping gear.
 Remember it's cold in winter so bring as much warm gear, thermals as you need.
 Better to have too much than too little. - 3.
-A hydration pack. - 4.
+A high vis vest if you have one. (if not we will have some on site) - 4.
+A hydration pack. - 5.
+Bike Fuel - 6.
 Food and cooking equipment, and plenty of water.
 Discuss with the other sweeps and work together.
 On the Sunday race day, the sweep coordinator will supply you a coffee and lunch voucher to use, however other meals are your responsibility.
 There is catering available at the event to purchase on Saturday and Sunday if required.